svpcom/wfb-ng/doc/wfb-ng-std-draft.md

 ```

 #### Test vectors:
-For 'secret password' as password string resulting keypairs must be:
+For the password string `secret password`, the resulting key pairs MUST be:
 - `gs.key` (gs sec + drone pub) sha1 checksum: `cb8d52ca7602928f67daba6ba1f308f4cfc88aa7`
 - `drone.key` (drone sec + gs pub) sha1 checksum: `7a6ffb44cebc53b4538d20bdcaba8d70c9cf4095`

-### RX-Ring
-Due to multiple RX radios with own internal queues incoming packets can arrive out of order and you need a method to rearrange them.
-RX-Ring is a circular buffer, where you store packets, grouped by FEC blocks.
-It has two parameters: *rx_ring_front* (index of the first allocated FEC block) and
-*alloc_size* -- number of allocated blocks.
-So rx_ring is like a queue of FEC blocks (each block can hold up to N fragments) - you append
-new fragments to block(s) in the tail and fetch them from the head.

-When you receive a new packet it can belongs to:

-1. New FEC block - you need to allocate it in RX ring (do nothing if block was already processed)
-2. Already existing FEC block - you need to add it to them (do nothing if packet already processed)

-If you successfully decode all fragments from the block then you should yield and remove ALL unfinished blocks before it.

-When you allocate a new block you have following choices:

-1. Add a new block to rx ring tail.
-2. Override a block at rx ring head if rx ring is full.

-So you can support invariant that output UDP packets will be always ordered and no duplicates will be inside.

-### Mavlink mode
-By default WFB-NG encapsulates one source UDP packet to one WiFi packet.
-But mavlink packets are very small (usually less than 100 bytes) and
-send them in separate packets produces too much overhead.
-You can add optimized mavlink mode.
-It will pack mavlink packets into one UDP packet while size < ``MAX_PAYLOAD_SIZE`` and  ``mavlink_agg_in_ms`` is not expired.

-### TX FEC timeout
-By default WFB-NG doesn't close TX FEC block if less than ``K`` packets was sent and no new packets available.
-This can be an issue for interactive protocols or for protocols with variable data stream speed such as mavlink or IP tunnel.
-In such cases TX can issue empty packets with ``WFB_PACKET_FEC_ONLY`` flag to close non-empty FEC blocks if no new packets are available in some timeout.
-As alternative you can use FEC with ``K=1`` for such streams.
+### 7.4.
+RX-Ring

+Because multiple RX radios with their own internal queues are used, incoming
+packets can arrive out of order, and a receiver needs a method to reorder them.

+RX-Ring is a circular buffer in which packets are stored, grouped by FEC block.
+It has two parameters: *rx_ring_front* (the index of the first allocated FEC
+block) and *alloc_size* (the number of allocated blocks).
+The RX ring behaves
+like a queue of FEC blocks (each block holding up to `n` fragments): new
+fragments are appended to block(s) at the tail and fetched from the head.

+A newly received packet belongs to either:

+1. A new FEC block -- the receiver allocates it in the RX ring (and does nothing
+   if the block was already processed); or
+2. An already existing FEC block -- the receiver adds the fragment to that block
+   (and does nothing if the packet was already processed).

+When all fragments of a block have been successfully decoded, the receiver MUST
+yield that block and remove ALL unfinished blocks ahead of it.

+When allocating a new block, the receiver has the following choices:

+1. Append a new block to the RX ring tail; or
+2. Overwrite the block at the RX ring head if the RX ring is full.

+This maintains the invariant that output UDP packets are always ordered and
+contain no duplicates.

+### 7.5.
+MAVLink Mode

+By default WFB-NG encapsulates one source UDP packet in one WiFi packet.
+However, MAVLink packets are very small (usually less than 100 bytes), and
+sending each in a separate packet produces too much overhead.
+An optimized
+MAVLink mode MAY be used: it packs MAVLink packets into one UDP packet while the
+size is less than `MAX_PAYLOAD_SIZE` and the `mavlink_agg_in_ms` timeout has not
+expired.

+### 7.6.
+TX FEC Timeout

+By default WFB-NG does not close a TX FEC block while fewer than `k` packets
+have been sent and no new packets are available.
+This can be a problem for
+interactive protocols or for protocols with a variable data rate, such as
+MAVLink or the IP tunnel.
+In such cases the transmitter MAY emit empty packets
+with the `WFB_PACKET_FEC_ONLY` flag to close a non-empty FEC block when no new
+packets are available within some timeout.
+As an alternative, FEC with `k = 1`
+MAY be used for such streams.

+### 7.7.
+Injection Retry

+A "raw" WiFi adapter MAY transiently refuse to accept a frame for injection
+(for example, when its internal TX queue is full).
+To improve delivery on the
+custom MAC layer, a transmitter MAY retry injection of a frame a configurable
+number of times, waiting a configurable delay between attempts, before counting
+the frame as dropped.
+Retrying injection only affects the local handoff to the
+adapter; it does not change the on-air packet format and is transparent to the
+receiver.